MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Compatible-peripherals.md

 This document is for informational purposes only.
 Results are based on testing specific devices and configurations in a controlled lab environment in which the specified Microsoft Dynamics software was used.
 Any difference in system hardware, software design or configuration, customizations, or transaction mix may affect actual performance or results.

 MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS SUMMARY.
 This document is provided "as-is."
 Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.
-This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
+This document doesn't provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]